chimpaji/az204-proj/doc-vault-az-storage/readme.md

 3. Obtain the publish key for your Azure Function and save it as a secret named `DOC_VAULT_AZURE_FUNCTIONAPP_PUBLISH_PROFILE` in your GitHub repository.
 This key will be used by the GitHub Actions workflow to enable continuous integration and deployment for your Azure Function.
 4. Make a commit to trigger the CI/CD workflow.
 Once the workflow completes, verify that your three Azure Functions have been successfully deployed.
 5. Retrieve the base URL for the `download` function and assign it to the Azure Static Web App that was just created.
 Set it as the value for the variable `NEXT_PUBLIC_DOC_VAULT_FUNCTION_DOWNLOAD_URL` in your Azure Static Web App configuration (also add it to the local `.env` file).
+6. Copy the Azure Static Web App deployment token and save it as a secret named `DOC_VAULT_DEPLOYMENT_TOKEN` in your GitHub repository.
+This token will be used for deploying your Azure Static Web App.